jpmhouston/Batch-Clipboard-website/docs/index.md

 - [Get from the Mac App Store](https://apps.apple.com/app/batch-clipboard/id6695729238)
 - [Download from GitHub](https://github.com/jpmhouston/Cleepp/releases/latest)

-Also, at times there may be a beta available [on GitHub](https://github.com/jpmhouston/Cleepp/releases) or [from TestFlight](https://testflight.apple.com/join/epg3cusH).
+Also, at times there may be a beta available on GitHub, or to those who [sign up](https://testflight.apple.com/join/epg3cusH) on TestFlight for the App Store version.

-Version 1.0.x of Batch Clipboard works on macOS Big Sur 11.0 or higher.
+Version 2.0 of Batch Clipboard and all earlier verions work on macOS Catalina 10.15 or higher.

 ---